Inverting multiple quantum many-body scars via disorder: Introduction

-More recently, there have been several attempts \cite{Srivatsa2020,Iversen2022,Srivatsa2022} to construct the inverse situation of QMBS, namely, highly entangled excited states with volume-law entanglement embedded in the rest of the MBL spectra.
-These phenomena, referred to as inverted QMBS, enrich the categories of nonthermal systems.
-Previous studies \cite{Srivatsa2020,Iversen2022,Srivatsa2022} of the inverted QMBS focused on a single narrow energy window, and it is unclear whether the inverted QMBS can be realized in multiple energy windows with approximately or exactly equal energy spacing.
+Recently, the exploration of QMBS has taken an intriguing turn with efforts aimed at conceptualizing their inverse.
+This refers to highly entangled excited states with volume-law entanglement embedded in a sea of states with area-law entanglement.
+This phenomenon, known as inverted QMBS, diversifies the landscape of nonthermal quantum systems.
+Previous studies \cite{Srivatsa2020,Iversen2022,Srivatsa2022} in this regard focused on non-thermal states in a single narrow energy window.
+However, a critical aspect that remains uncertain is the potential for inverted QMBS to manifest in multiple energy windows, especially with energies that are approximately or precisely equidistant.
 Additionally, unlike the unified formalisms of QMBS \cite{Shiraishi2017,Schecter2019,Chattopadhyay2020, Mark2020AKLT, Moudgalya2020etaPairing, Mark2020Hubbard, Medenjak2020,ODea2020,Pakrouski2020,JieRen2021, Moudgalya2022CommutantAlgebra}, the systematic formalism to construct the inverted QMBS that resembles thermal states is still elusive.
+Addressing this gap could offer profound insights into the intricate dynamics of quantum systems and potentially lead to novel applications in quantum computing and information science.

 On the other hand, the connections between distinct ergodicity-breaking mechanisms lie at the core of understanding thermalization and its absence.
 Indeed, the disorder, which is ubiquitous across the realistic quantum simulators \cite{Smith2016,JiehangZhang2017,Marcuzzi2017}, can bring integrability, MBL, and QMBS together \cite{ChunChen2018,Shibata2020,Moudgalya2020etaPairing,MondragonShem2021, KeHuang2021,Voorden2021, LianBiao2022,Halimeh2022, Tamura2022,GZhang2022}.
 According to recent studies \cite{MondragonShem2021,KeHuang2021} of QMBS in PXP models, in the process of increasing the disorder, the system is always first deprived of the original QMBS and becomes fully thermal, and then the possible transition/crossover to MBL emerges.
 The mechanisms causing scars in the PXP model are only approximately understood \cite{Khemani2019Apr,Choi2019, WenWeiHo2019, ChengJuLin2019, Iadecola2019, Bull2020, Michailidis2020PRX, Surace2020, Alhambra2020, Magnifico2020, Desaules2022, *Desaules2022truncatedSchwinger}, then it is fundamentally important to explore the exact QMBS that is analytically tractable \cite{Moudgalya2018nonintegrable,Moudgalya2018AKLTEE,Schecter2019,Ok2019,Iadecola2020,Mark2020AKLT, Chattopadhyay2020,Moudgalya2020etaPairing, Moudgalya2020MPS, Mark2020Hubbard, Langlett2022} in the presence of the disorder with the interplay of different ergodicity-breaking mechanisms.
 In particular, the direct evolution from a system with exact QMBS to the one with an MBL background has not been revealed.